bhisaac/5eFP/5eFP-SRD.md

 #### Arcane Recovery

-You have learned to regain some of your magical energy by studying your spellbook.
-Once per recall, when you finish a short rest, you can choose expended spell slots to recover.
+Studying your spellbook taught you to regain some of your magical energy.
+Once per game session, you can choose expended spell slots to recover when you finish a short rest.
 The spell slots can have a combined level that is equal to or less than your wizard level, and none of the slots can be 6th level or higher.

 For example, if you’re a 2nd-­level wizard, you can recover up to two levels worth of spell slots.
 You can recover either a 2nd-­level spell slot or two 1st-­level spell slots.